Takayasu Akira: Later career

 On the opening day of the July 2024 tournament he lost to sekiwake Kirishima and was seen clutching his chest after the match.
 He withdrew the following day, having been diagnosed with a partial tear of his left pectoral muscle.
 Takayasu resumed training with the intention of taking part in the September tournament, mentioning however that he was paying more attention to his practice as he felt he was "driving a car that has travelled 300,000 kilometers".

 In March 2025, Takayasu once again asserted himself as a wrestler on the verge of greatness, recording a kinboshi against the brand-new yokozuna Hōshōryū on the eighth day, and snatching a twelfth victory on the final day.
 The latter qualified him for a playoff with the title on the line against ōzeki Ōnosato.
 Takayasu lost out, however, nonetheless taking the Technique prize for his efforts during the tournament.
 Takayasu currently holds the record for most runner-ups for an active rikishi in the top division, with nine.

+Takayasu was repromoted to the san'yaku ranks for the May 2025 tournament for the first time in over a year.
+Despite finishing with a record of 6 wins and 9 losses, Takayasu was able to remain at komusubi for the July 2025 tournament.
+Of the 126 times a komusubi posted a 6-9 record since the 15-day tournament was established, this was the first time he was not relegated to the Maegashira ranks.
+Takayasu would continue to post winning records, with the January 2026 tournament seeing him return to sekiwake for the first time in three years.
+At the March 2026 tournament, Takayasu won his first five bouts only to suffer a seven-match losing streak after his chronic lower back pain worsened.
+He was able to obtain a seventh win and likely ensure he remained in san'yaku by defeating new komusubi Atamifuji on the final day, finishing with a 7-8 record.

+At the May 2026 Tournament, Takayasu started strong with a win against yokozuna Hōshōryū on opening day.
+He also won his match against Ichiyamamoto on the second day.
+However, he was pushed out of the ring by Hiradoumi on Day 3 and appeared to be limping on his right leg.
+He announced his withdrawal from the tournament the next day, making him the 4th wrestler in the san'yaku ranks to be absent.
+This was Takayasu's first withdrawal since July 2024 and put an end to his 7 consecutive basho in san'yaku, the most since he was an ōzeki.

+Before the final day of the 2026 July tournament, it was announced that Takayasu could win a seventh special prize for Fighting Spirit if he won his last match.
+Takayasu won the match against Asanoyama and won the award.